cutecatfann/firebase-todo-example/code.md

-# code for building the firebase auth
+# Code for building the firebase auth
+## Mimi Pieper

 ## Backend

 ## Frontend